-But how do you import the Excel data in MySQL?
+So you have a bunch of MS Excel data that you want to convert into a database.
+But how exactly do you import the Excel data into a MySQL database?
 With phpMyAdmin the process is painless and easy.
 This comes in handy for developers who need to migrate data from one CMS platform or development environment to another.

 Once you have saved each of your Excel worksheets separately into CSV format, you are ready to utilize phpMyAdmin’s import functionality.